Spaceflight-Rocketry-Giessen-e-V/Telemetry/docs/system_overview.md

 ### General

 In the setup function, pin declarations and starting conditions are established.
 The radio module is initialized, and the desired configurations are applied after a configuration reset.
-Additionally, the flight computer initializes the I2C connection to the other subsystems of the flight computer (such as sensorics).
+Additionally, the flight computer initializes the I2C connection to the other subsystems of the flight computer (such as sensorics) and the ground station initializes the UART connection to the ground station computer.

-In the loop function, radio commands (such as ping, toggle flight mode, toggle low power mode) are exchanged, and data from the subsystems is collected and transmitted.
+In the loop function, radio commands (such as ping, toggle flight mode, toggle low power mode) are exchanged, and data from the subsystems is collected and also exchanged.
 The low power mode toggles the LEDs on the board.

 ### Radio module library